vijaynvb/ellucian_ghc/01-OpenAPI-Specification-Prompt.md

 // Prompt for GitHub Copilot to Generate MERN application

-Generate only the OpenAPI specification 3.0 file (YAML or JSON) describing the backend API endpoints for this application:
+Generate only the OpenAPI specification 3.0 file (YAML or JSON) describing the backend API endpoints TODO this application:

 1. Backend:
    - Built with Node.js and Express.js